3DNIV/3DNIV/README.md

 ## 3DNIV

 This is the project repository for the:
-**Development of a Dual Non-Invasive Ventilator Continuous Positive Airway Pressure (CPAP) Circuit for Emergency Use in the COVID19 Pandemic using 3D Printed Components**
+**A Novel Dual Non-Invasive Ventilator Continuous Positive Airway Pressure Non-Aerosolization Circuit for Emergency Use in the COVID-19 Pandemic**

 Harware: [![License](https://img.shields.io/badge/License-CERN%20OHL%20S-orange.svg)](https://github.com/Kevin-Mattheus-Moerman/3DNIV/blob/master/LICENSE)
 Documentation and other content: [![License](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/legalcode)